ut-ims-robotics/ros_training/html/_sources/day3/hardware_driver.rst.txt

 Complete our broken driver code by filling in the missing parts
 ---------------------------------------------------------------
+This work will be combining the knowledge you learned from the past 2 days.
+Our motivation is to encourage you to work through the familiar problems in a new perspective.
+For that there will be no detailed step-by-step guide in this assignment.

 Once you got the package compiling, open the ``sonar_hardware_client_node.cpp``.
 Follow the :code:`TODO:` labels in the code to complete the following tasks:

-1. Get the following parameters from ROS parameter server:
+1. TODO: Get the following parameters from ROS parameter server:

    +-----------------+---------------+
    | Parameter       | Default value |